FAQ’s on Ganglion Impar Block for Chronic Pelvic and Coccyx Pain

 The second possible result is that the symptoms cease for a few hours before suddenly returning to the patient.
 For many patients, this is a diagnostic block that shows that the ganglion impar is, in fact, a partial cause of the symptoms.
 What normally occurs with this is that numbing the nerves was effective, but the steroid used failed to provide extended relief.

 The third possible result is that the symptoms cease briefly, return as less of a factor, and then slowly fade away over the next few days.
 These are the signs of a successful block, showcasing that both the numbing agent and the steroid used have had their intended effect.

-If you or a loved one would like to receive pain relief from your perineal pain, call Premier Pain Consultants for relief.
+If you or a loved one would like to receive pain relief from your perineal pain, call Texas Pain Network for relief.
 The practice has several Board Certified pain management doctors in San Antonio accepting over 50 insurance plans at multiple locations.